 A recent survey conducted among a group of students in 6th grade revealed that not many of them knew that "effect" could be used as a verb too.
 This exercise pdf defines and illustrates how to use "effect" and "affect".

 Perhaps the most-talked-about-yet-the-least-perspicuous pair of confused words is "fewer" and "less".
-This printable pdf for grade 5, explicates how to use these words with definitions and examples.
+This pdf explicates how to use these words with definitions and examples.

 What's different among site, cite and sight?
 To a naive English learner, they will all sound the same, but not after they go through this printable exercise.
 Here's fine judgment applied while using site, sight and cite.

 A flourishing stationery business in an English-speaking country had to pay a fine for writing the word wrongly as "stationary".
-This pdf helps comprehend the difference between "stationery" and "stationary".
+This handout helps comprehend the difference between "stationery" and "stationary".

 Help 4th grade kids prepare thoroughly, so they leave nothing to chance when they write sentences with "sit", "sat" and "set".
-This printable exercise pdf, with its ten sentences, offers brilliant practice
+This exercise, with its ten sentences, offers brilliant practice

 With all its diverse rules and their expansive scope of application, English brings great power to its discerning users.
-Help children master the difference between "rise" and "raise" to add to their power in this pdf.
+Help children master the difference between "rise" and "raise" to add to their power.

 This printable worksheet deals with three words: vain, vein, and vane, whose usage children ought to practice with care.
 While these are pronounced similarly, there's a world of difference in their meanings.